MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omnichannel-media-management/omnichannel-media-management-overview.md

 10. When  your changes are complete, click **Finish editing** in the upper right to check in the new set of media assignments (this will not publish your edits, but will allow others within your organization to see staged changes and make additional edits prior to publish).

 #### Assign media to product variants
 As explained in the [master > dimensions > variant fallback section](#product-master-product-dimensions-and-product-variant-media-assignments) above, media can be assigned to individual product variants whenever needed.
-This severs the fallback to both dimension or master media assignments, and media assignments for the selected variant are entirely controlled at the variant level.
+This disconnects the fallback to both dimension or master media assignments, and media assignments for the selected variant are entirely controlled at the variant level.

 To assign media to a specific product variant, follow these steps:
 1. Navigate to the **Product media** assignments view in either **site builder's** **Omnichannel content** workspace, or to the same view in **Commerce Headquarters (HQ)** via the **Product media assignments** button in the released products by category view.